Legal practitioner portal

 - Reduce adjournments – by enabling involved parties to track and manage each committal from creation to completion, reducing the risk of incomplete or late submissions.

 Private Law Firms, ATSILS and Commonwealth Government staff:

 To register for the portal, you will need to:

 - Log in with your QGov or myGovID account.

 - Complete the user registration, linking yourself to your organisation and providing your Queensland Law Society practicing certificate number.

-- If you cannot locate your organisation, you can create it with appropriate details.
+- If you cannot locate your law firm organisation, you can create by registering a new law firm.